New Mexico Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-The New Mexico Counseling and Therapy Practice Board also regulates the counseling profession of Licensed Marriage and Family Therapists in the state.
-LMFTs are required to have a master’s or doctoral degree in marriage and family therapy that meets certain requirements.
-They also must:
+The New Mexico Counseling and Therapy Practice Board (the Board) also regulates the counseling profession of Licensed Marriage and Family Therapists (LMFTs) in the state.
+LMFTs are required to have a master’s or doctoral degree in marriage and family therapy that meets certain coursework requirements and includes a 12-month supervised practicum.
+You also must:

-- Complete two years of postgraduate marriage and family therapy experience, with 1,000 hours being in clinical contact with clients and 200 hours of supervision with 100 hours of individual supervision.
+- Complete two years of postgraduate marriage and family therapy experience, with 1,000 hours of clinical contact with clients and 200 hours of supervision, 100 hours of which must be individual supervision.

 - Receive your LMFT license.